Mixing of the symmetric exclusion processes in terms of the corresponding single-particle random walk: Introduction

-We emphasize that what we just presented is {\em not} a rigorous proof of \thmref{main}, since we offer no good grounds for our heuristic assumption.
-What is interesting is that the Theorem does give an {\em a posteriori} justification for a weakened form of the assumption.
-We note that the bound ``${\fT}_{\EX(k,G)}(\eps) \leq C {\fT}_{\RW(G)}(1/4)\ln(k/\eps)$" is tight up to constant factors for some $G$ (e.g. discrete tori $(\Z/L\Z)^d$, $d$ fixed \cite{Morris_SimpleExclusion}); therefore, in some sense \thmref{main} is quite close to the best that one might hope for.
+We emphasize that what we just presented is \textit{not} a rigorous proof of Theorem~\ref{thmmain}, since we offer no good grounds for our heuristic assumption.
+What is interesting is that the theorem does give an {a posteriori} justification for a weakened form of the assumption.
+We note that the bound ``${\fT}_{\EX(k,G)}(\eps) \leq C {\fT}_{\RW(G)}(1/4)\ln(k/\eps)$'' is tight up to constant factors for some $G$ (e.g., discrete tori $(\Z/L\Z)^d$, $d$ fixed \cite {MorrisSimpleExclusion}); therefore, in some sense Theorem~\ref{thmmain} is quite close to the best that one might hope for.

-Many other complex Markov chains are built from simpler processes that interact; examples appear in eg. \cite{AldousFill_RWBook,CooperEtAl_MultipleRWIPS,Morris_ZeroRange}.
+Many other complex Markov chains are built from simpler processes that interact; examples appear in, for example, \cite {AldousFillRWBook,CooperEtAlMultipleRWIPS,MorrisZeroRange}.
 Given our main result, it seems reasonable that, at least in some cases, the mixing time of these complex processes may be bounded in terms of their constituent parts.
-Some of the techniques we use to prove \thmref{main} are very specific to $\EX(k,G)$, but it may be that some of the same ideas will turn out to be useful in other cases
+Some of the techniques we use to prove Theorem~\ref{thmmain} are very specific to $\EX(k,G)$, but it may be that some of the same ideas will turn out to be useful in other cases.\looseness=-1